Coconut Mango Custard with Candied Pepitas

 I have a love affair with eggs!
-Back in the eighties and nineties, when I was a young woman trying to feed my family a healthy diet, I was never convinced that eggs were a dietary villain, and I continued to serve them.
+Back in the eighties and nineties, when I was a young mom trying to feed my family a healthy diet, I was never convinced that eggs were a dietary villain, and I continued to serve them.
 Lol.
+Healthy, cheap protein was (and still is) important to me.
+So, we have a mango and egg dessert!

 Ataulfo mangoes, coconut milk, egg yolks, sugar, cornstarch set out and ready to go.